Flashcard sheet generator inputs

 Seeded shuffle

-A repeatable mixed order created from typed seed text.
+A repeatable mixed order created from the typed seed text and the accepted card list.

 Parse Log

-The result view that lists skipped headers, invalid rows, duplicate flags, or a ready message.
+The result view that reports skipped headers, invalid rows, duplicates, or a ready message.

 References: